kevroletin/kevroletin.github.io/_drafts/how-terminal-works-out.md

 xterm.
-One way to capture the output of command-line tools is to use utilities like [script](https://man7.org/linux/man-pages/man1/script.1.html), [autoexpect](https://linux.die.net/man/1/autoexpect) or [aciinema](https://asciinema.org/) (we will discuss how these tools work in the part 2).
-They all capture the output of command-line programs in different formats. `script` captures only the output and stores it as is. `autoexpect` captures both inputs and outputs but it uses a backslash to quote certain characters.
+One way to capture the output of command-line tools is to use utilities like [script](https://man7.org/linux/man-pages/man1/script.1.html), [autoexpect](https://linux.die.net/man/1/autoexpect) or [aciinema](https://asciinema.org/) (we will discuss how these tools work in part 4).
+They all capture the output of command-line programs in different formats.
+`script` captures only the output and stores it as is. `autoexpect` captures both inputs and outputs, but it uses a backslash to quote certain characters.

 ```
 autoexpect -f vi.exp vi